‘Stranger Things’ Asked ‘Game Of Thrones’ Team For Tips On Preventing Leaks

 “People are smart on the f—ing internet.
 You’ve seen it with Westworld – they figured it out!
 I’ve seen videos analyzing the chapter titles and they’re right on a lot.”

-The original titles of the Stranger Things Season 2 episodes are:
+The original titles of the Stranger Things Season 2 episodes follow.

 “Madmax”